Amaha / / / Is Depression Hereditary?

 Environmental factors and depression

+The occurrence of depression has been extensively studied with respect to social environmental factors and not so much in relation to physical environments.
 Environmental factors contribute significantly to the onset of depression, often interplaying with genetic predispositions.

 • Pollution: Airborne pollutants and heavy metals interrupt brain function and neurotransmitter systems, increasing the risk of depression.

-• Urbanisation: Environmental stressors like air pollution, noise and social disparities in urban settings elevate the risk of depression, particularly in early life.
+• Urbanisation: Environmental stressors like air pollution, noise, and social disparities in urban settings elevate the risk of depression, particularly in early life.

 • Natural Disasters: Events like earthquakes, floods, and hurricanes cause acute stress, trauma, and socioeconomic losses, often leading to long-term depression.